Getting your California property and casualty license is the first step toward becoming a P&C insurance agent in California.

 Before you take the California P&C insurance licensing exam, it’s important to make time to acquire the knowledge you’ll need to pass this exam on your first attempt.
 Completing a pre-license education course will equip you with the necessary information and tools you’ll need to prepare for your exam.

 California requires 40 hours of pre-license education for both property and casualty insurance license applicants.
-You also must complete 12 hours of ethics training as part of the state’s 40-hour pre-licensing education requirement.
+You also must complete 12 hours of ethics and California Insurance Code to satisfy the state’s 52-hour pre-licensing education requirement.

 Once you complete your pre-license courses, you’ll receive a certificate valid for three years.
 Keep your copy of that certificate for three years until it expires.